mubarek-source/nba-props-model/README.md

 A Python-based analytics project that analyzes NBA player statistics and historical performance trends to generate player prop prediction scores.

-The project uses NBA data, statistical features, and machine learning to evaluate player performance against selected prop lines.
+The project uses NBA data, statistical features, and machine learning techniques to evaluate player performance against selected prop lines.

 ## What It Does